 If you’re totally sure your car’s insured but it’s not showing up on the MID, you should ask your insurer straight away.
 It might be that they’ve made a mistake.
 The same goes if you notice your details are wrong on the MID.

-When you buy insurance (especially short-term insurance!), your details might not show up in the MID for about a week.
+When you buy insurance (especially temporary car insurance), your details might not show up in the MID for about a week.
 That’s the time it can take for records to be updated.

 If you’re not sure who your insurance provider is, you can ask for this information from the Motor Insurance Bureau (MIB).
 (The MIB manages the Motor Insurance Database).